Abdulaziz-Aladwi/online-wallet-application/README.md

 # Online Wallet Application

 ## Description:
-This is a a simple laravel 12 application that provides two REST endpoints for handling payment operations: one for receiving payment notifications and another to let user sending payment requests.
+This is a simple laravel 12 application that provides two REST endpoints for handling payment operations: one for receiving payment notifications and another to let user sending payment requests.

 Endpoints
 - Receive Payment Notification: